A moment in TIME is helping to change the future

 The passion they installed in their mother has been passed down to Rebecca's children Hugo and Julia who are part of the second wave of climate protectors coming through.

-"It's going to take every single one of us to do what we can right now if we are going to effect meaningful change for the generations to come," Rebecca says.
 "And that doesn't mean we all have to go off the grid, walk everywhere and never use anything that needed to be imported.
 It means making those small changes that, when added together, make a difference.

 "Ride an electric bike instead of taking the car, drive an electric or low cc vehicle, try to fly as little as possible.
 You don't have to be perfect to change the world, you just have to be willing to change what you can."